jayrulez/ultraviolet/README.md

 * Android
 * macOS

 Please file an issue if you encounter any difficulty building on any of these platforms.
-Linux distributions other than Ubuntu should work, assuming that they can run .NET Core 3.1 and you can provide appropriate versions of the native dependencies, but only Ubuntu has been thoroughly tested.
+Linux distributions other than Ubuntu should work, assuming that they can run .NET 6 and you can provide appropriate versions of the native dependencies, but only Ubuntu has been thoroughly tested.

 Building
 ========